OWASP/www-chapter-boston/index.md

 at future OWASP Boston Chapter meeting - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and submit your talk at [Call For Talks](https://docs.google.com/forms/d/1uSfwHWiGazP_4JJ8tI0ECU23YlWzXINg4ZeDlbPZUuk)

+### Sponsor an OWASP Boston Chapter Meeting

+We are looking for host sponsors as well food sponsors.
+Sponsors get 5 mins to talk about their organization and logo in the meetup slides which will be sent to all meetup members.

+Food sponsors pay for the cost of pizza and sodas - $350-$400

+Reach out to the leaders for more questions

+### Community Sponsors

+[InfosecMap](https://infosecmap.com) is your go-to global directory for cybersecurity events and communities.
+Discover conferences, CTFs, meetups, and more - all meticulously curated and constantly updated.
+Whatever you’re looking for, including Call for Papers, Trainers, Sponsors, or Volunteers, our powerful search tools make it easy.
+Best of all, it’s completely free!